AliciaXia222/Capstone-Team-Climate-Trace/README.md

 In the second semester, the objective will be to refine the model by incorporating additional features and enhancing its performance.
 The final goal is to enable global EUI prediction, providing a high-resolution, actionable method for estimating direct GHG emissions from building energy use.

+### 2.4

 For a visual summary of the project, check out the slide deck presentation [here](https://github.com/AliciaXia222/Capstone-Team-Climate-Trace/blob/main/slide_decks/Climate_TRACE_Presentation.pdf).

+The deliverables we've agreed to provide to our client this semester can be found [here](https://github.com/AliciaXia222/Capstone-Team-Climate-Trace/tree/main/deliverables_agreement).

 ## 3. Background <a name="Background"></a>